Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Pricing starts at $1.39 (85% off) per month, making it the most affordable web hosting available.
 All plans come with a user-friendly control panel, simple setups, one-click WordPress installation, affordable upgrades, and live chat support 24/7/365 with a 30-day money-back guarantee.

 Web hosting is the backbone of your website’s performance.
 That’s why it’s so important to take the time to evaluate the best web hosting service for your needs.

-We recommend Bluehost as our top overall pick for most users.
+We recommend Hostinger as our top overall pick for most users.